jayproulx/aem-example/README.md

 comments are not meant to be exhaustively or extensively documented, and assumes the reader has knowledge of the language and frameworks used.
 Code that is not immediately clear or highly formulaic will be commented for the reader to quickly understand the intentions.

+To demonstrate extensibility, a jQuery API consumer has been provided as an example, along with a UI to manipulate the available data.

 TODO's
 ------